Who Can Understand God?

 The secret things belong to the Lord our God, but the things that are revealed belong to us and to our children forever.

-We should seek to understand God as much as He’ll reveal Himself to us and then accept the rest as “the secret things” that “belong to the Lord.”
+We should seek to understand God as much as He’s revealed of Himself through His Word and creation.
+And then trust Him with “the secret things” that “belong to the Lord.”

 God wants us to know Him.
-He even gave us a thick Book to teach us about Him.
+He’s given us a thick Book to teach us about Him.

 Understanding God is Incomprehensible Makes a Difference in Our Lives Today